DHCSSza/escalator-sadilar/content/champions/dh-oer/index.md

 Scholars from South African universities are invited to apply to participate in the Digital Humanities Open Educational Resources (OER) Champions Initiative.
 This is an ideal opportunity for researchers, lecturers, and postgraduate students interested in including new online resources in their teaching or adapting their resources to their students' specific contexts to receive support and funding for creating or adapting open learning content and researching the process.

-This is an initiative of the South African Centre for Digital Language Resources (SADiLaR) through the [ESCALATOR Digital Champions Initiative](https://escalator.sadilar.org/){:target="_blank"} and the [NWU UNESCO Chair on Multimodal Learning and Open Educational Resources](https://education.nwu.ac.za/UNESCO-chair-OER){:target="_blank"}.
+This is an initiative of the South African Centre for Digital Language Resources (SADiLaR) through the <a href="https://escalator.sadilar.org/" target="_blank">ESCALATOR Digital Champions Initiative</a> and the <a href="https://education.nwu.ac.za/UNESCO-chair-OER" target="_blank">NWU UNESCO Chair on Multimodal Learning and Open Educational Resources</a>.

 ### Programme aim